sergiocf-cit/gist-app/README.md

 # gist-app
 A simple Android app following the best and new practices recommended by Jetpack.

-This app was develop using Visual Studio 4.0
+This app was develop using Visual Studio 4.0 and tested using emulator Pixel 3 API 29.

 # Main architecture decisions